 Delivering the Promises of Systems Engineers Year on Year

-Working across three decades in the naval sector, Scientific Management International has a 25-year pedigree of producing cable systems for the naval sector, including the UK’s nuclear fleet with over 10,000 installations with zero leaks.
+Working across three decades in the naval sector, SMI has a 25-year pedigree of producing cable systems for the naval sector, including the UK’s nuclear fleet with over 10,000 installations with zero leaks.

 The tagline of ‘fit and forget’ is not an idle promise, as advanced bonding and inspection techniques deliver cable systems with extended service life.
 Routinely deployed subsea for 25 years, the TelemetrixTM product technology is now being deployed into renew- able energy, oil & gas, transport and aerospace where through tank cable systems are helping to rewrite aircraft design in both military and civilian sectors.